UT-Austin-RPL/amago/tutorial.md

 ### Track the Results

 AMAGO uses [Weights and Biases](https://wandb.ai/site/) to track experiments.
-Each run is tracked on a webpage you can view from any browser.
-Configure your experiment with:
+Each run is tracked on a webpage we can view from any browser.
+Configure `wandb` experiment with:

 ```python